 What do you like to do to take your videos to the next level?

 DH: Besides expanding the capabilities by using Premiere Pro, one of the many things I like about Vyond is the ability to make the videos fun.
 When creating videos, the key is to tell the story.
 In order to do that you not only need a good script, you need good visuals to keep your audience engaged.

 Vyond’s extended library of templates, props, and characters, lets me put a humorous spin on boring topics that help keep the audience engaged.

 Another thing I really like about Vyond is it moves; eyes blink, backgrounds move, and characters have emotions, expressions, and movements.
 You aren’t just putting a graphic up there that remains still.
 This helps keeps the audience’s attention while you are telling your story.

 What are some of the challenges you face in Vyond and what are some workarounds you’ve found?

 DH: The biggest issue I have with Vyond is syncing the audio with the visual.
-For me, it is difficult to have the animations change at the exact timing I need them.
+For me, it is difficult to have the animations change at the exact time I need them.
 Since you can’t listen to the audio while editing on the timeline, you have to: preview, go back and try to change the timing, preview again, and do this until you get it right.
-This is why I like creating the various scenes in Vyond and then take them into Premiere Pro for the audio.
+This is why I like creating the various scenes in Vyond and then taking them into Premiere Pro for the audio.
 It sounds like a lot of work but it is actually easier and faster.
 But, it is my understanding that the new Vyond is resolving this issue in the new video maker.